Sublinear Time Spectral Density Estimation: Introduction

 Here $\delta$ is the Dirac delta function.
 The goal is to find a probability density $q$ that approximates $s$ in some natural metric, like the Wasserstein distance.
-The density $q$ can be either continuous (represented in some closed form) or discrete (represented as a list of approximate eigenvalues $\tilde{\lambda}_1,\ldots, \tilde{\lambda}_n)$.
+The density $q$ can either be continuous (represented in some closed form) or discrete (represented as a list of approximate eigenvalues $\tilde{\lambda}_1,\ldots, \tilde{\lambda}_n)$.
 See Figure \ref{fig:sde_illustration} for an illustration.
-Both are useful in applications.
+Both sorts of approximation are useful in applications.

 Methods for spectral density estimation that run in $o(n^\omega)$ time were first introduced for applications in condensed matter physics and quantum chemistry \cite{Skilling:1989,SilverRoder:1994,Wang:1994}.
 Many are based on the combination of two important tools: 1) moment matching, and 2) stochastic trace estimation.
-Specifically, if we had access to moments of the distribution $s$, i.e. $\frac{1}{n}\sum_{i=1}^n \lambda_i$, $\frac{1}{n}\sum_{i=1}^n \lambda_i^2$, $\frac{1}{n}\sum_{i=1}^n \lambda_i^3$, etc., then we could find a good $q$ by finding a distribution that agrees with $s$ on these moments.
-Moreover, these \emph{spectral moments} can be computed via the matrix trace: note that $\tr(A) = \sum_{i=1}^n\lambda_i$, $\tr(A^2) = \sum_{i=1}^n\lambda_i^2$, $\tr(A^3) = \sum_{i=1}^n\lambda_i^3$, etc. While we cannot hope to compute $\tr(A^k)$ exactly in $o(n^\omega)$ time, thanks to the existence of {stochastic trace estimators}, like Hutchinson's method \cite{Hutchinson:1990,AvronToledo:2011}, the trace can be approximated much more quickly.
-Specifically, stochastic trace estimators are based on the observation that, for any matrix $B\in \R^{n\times n}$, $\tr(B)$ can be well approximated by $\tr(G^TBG)$ where $G\in \R^{n\times m}$ contains random sub-Gaussian entries and $m \ll n$.
+Specifically, if we had access to moments of the distribution $s$, i.e. $\frac{1}{n}\sum_{i=1}^n \lambda_i$, $\frac{1}{n}\sum_{i=1}^n \lambda_i^2$, $\frac{1}{n}\sum_{i=1}^n \lambda_i^3$, etc., then we could find a good approximation $q$ by finding a distribution that agrees with $s$ on these moments.
+Moreover, these \emph{spectral moments} can be computed via the matrix trace: note that $\tr(A) = \sum_{i=1}^n\lambda_i$, $\tr(A^2) = \sum_{i=1}^n\lambda_i^2$, $\tr(A^3) = \sum_{i=1}^n\lambda_i^3$, etc. While we cannot hope to compute $\tr(A^k)$ exactly in $o(n^\omega)$ time, thanks to {stochastic trace estimators} like Hutchinson's method, this trace can be approximated much more quickly \cite{Hutchinson:1990,AvronToledo:2011}.
+Such estimators are based on the observation that, for any matrix $B\in \R^{n\times n}$, $\tr(B)$ can be well approximated by $\tr(G^TBG)$ where $G\in \R^{n\times m}$ contains random sub-Gaussian entries and $m \ll n$.
 For any $k$ degree polynomial $g$, $G^T g(A)G$ can be computed with just $O(km)$ matrix-vector multiplications, so we can quickly approximate any low-degree moment of $A$'s spectral density.

-This high-level approach and related techniques have been applied successfully to estimating the spectra of a wide variety of matrices \cite{weisse2006kernel,LinSaadYang:2016}.
-For example, the popular kernel polynomial method (KPM) is a moment matching approach, based on estimating Chebyshev or Legendre moments of $A$ using Hutchinson's estimator.
-However, no worst-case approximation guarantees have been proven for such methods, making it challenging to predict their performance on general inputs and to theoretically compare different algorithmic variants.